vvvm23/vvvm23.github.io/content/posts/2023-08-31-huggingface-flax/index.md

 whole experience though.
 So if you are thinking, "this guy is a bit dreary, time to go", don't turn away just yet.

+### Positively Speaking

-In fact, I feel it was quite positive and taught me a lot – just not much about Flax ironically enough.
+In fact, I feel the experience was quite positive and taught me a lot – just not much about Flax ironically enough.
 The maintainers at Huggingface are also very helpful and do God's work encouraging and nurturing budding open-source enthusiasts.
 It is vitally important to keep this open spirit in the machine learning community, lest we become much more closed off like some other scientific fields.

-So, let me spin these four reasons more positively:
+So, let me spin these four reasons into a more positive light:

 **Regarding vastly overestimating the time and attention to detail required** – porting models like this is pretty much the only way in machine learning to